moebrowne/bash-argument-parser/README.md

 There is a debug mode that can be enabled by setting the `ARG_DEBUG` variable to `true` right before calling `argParse`.
 This will cause the script to dump out information about which flags it finds and of what kind etc

+## Testing

+There is a rudimentary test suite included with the project that can be used to check that changes haven't broken any other part of the code.

+### Running Tests

+It's as simple as executing `test.sh` in the `tests` directory, if you see any red blips there is a problem, if it's all green then everything should be ok